 What is an ATM?

 An automated teller machine or ATM is an electronic banking outlet that offers quick self-service options to cardholders.
 Electronic banking allows customers to complete transactions without going to the bank.
 ATMs are convenient as you don’t have to wait in line at the bank to withdraw funds or know how much money you have in your account.

 There are millions of ATMs in the Philippines and in the world.
-In fact, in 2020, more than 5.1 million ATMs operated around the world.[1]
+In fact, in 2020, more than 5.1 million ATMs were in operation around the world.[1]

 Electronic Banking in the Philippines

-Before we discuss ATM withdrawal fees in the Philippines, let’s first identify the networks that provide online facilities to banking corporations and debit cardholders in the Philippines.
+Before we discuss ATM withdrawal fees in the Philippines, let’s identify first the networks that provide online facilities to banking corporations and debit cardholders in the Philippines.
 At present, there are three major bank consortia, namely BancNet, Megalink, and Expressnet.

 BancNet